dineshsairallapalli/Localization-and-Navigation-using-Extended-Kalman-Filter/README.md

 - Incorporate visual odometry data for enhanced robustness.
 - Extend to SLAM (Simultaneous Localization and Mapping) with obstacle detection.
 - Test additional datasets with varied noise levels.

----

-This enhanced description provides a detailed overview of the repository, including the structure, algorithms, applications, and potential improvements.
-Let me know if you’d like further adjustments!